jakekara/jk-plottools/README.md

 implement left and bottom axis support, since I've never ever made a chart with a right or top axis.

-The general idea in how I add axes is by creating an axisPlotter object that takes an svg to draw in, and d3 scales of any kind (time, linear, band), and draws the axes for you.
+The general idea in how I add axes is by creating an plotter object that takes an svg to draw in, and d3 scales of any kind (time, linear, band).
+Theny you add drawable objects (objects with draw methods) like axes, scatter layers, line layers, etc.

 All of the d3 stuff, the d3 scales, the d3 axes, the svg, are all exposed members of the axisPlotter object, so you can customize it to your heart's